IntersectMBO/lsm-tree/doc/format-directory.md

    - metadata file and metadata checksum file
    - the snapshot directory itself

-All five files for each LSM (including the checksum file) are hard-linked into the snapshot directory under new number.
+All five files for each LSM run (including the checksum file) are hard-linked into the snapshot directory under new number.
 The number of the file changes because the LSM run numbers within a snapshot are counted from 0 within the snapshot, whereas the run numbers in the active directory are shared across all open LSM handles.
 For this reason, the checksum file content uses relative